deel-ai/deel_dataset_manager/README.md

 To download a dataset, a specific plugin must be implemented to provide the modes and the loading methods.

-Some plugins are available on *forge.deel.ai* project and be installed.
+Some plugins are available on *forge.deel.ai* project and can be installed.

 **All of the dell dataset plugin must be installed using pip tool.**